 Gray Box Testing

 Gray Box Testing represents a combination of Black Box Testing and White Box Testing.
-The security tester gets a certain level of access to the internal network – usually, this consists of a set of working username and password.
+The security tester gets a certain level of access to the internal network – usually, this consists of a pair of working username and password.
 Once being logged into the internal network, the focus can be put on those systems and networks which may be the most interesting ones for an attacker, without the need to attack applications and users or bypass the firewall.

 White Box Testing